Reddimus/USACO_notes/Simulation/Bronze/P3_2020-Stuck_in_a_Rut/README.md

 ### OUTPUT FORMAT (print output to the terminal / stdout)

 Print $N$ lines of output.
-Line $i$ in the output should describe the number of cells worth of grass that the $i$th cow in the input eats.
+Line $i$ in the output should describe the number of cells worth of grass that the $i$ th cow in the input eats.
 If a cow eats an infinite amount of grass, output "Infinity" for that cow.

 ### SAMPLE INPUT